-vi) A short and plain statement of the matters asserted by the agency; and
+vi) A short and plain statement of the matters asserted by the agency

-vii) A statement that a party who fails to attend or participate in a hearing or other stage of an adjudicative proceeding may be held in default in accordance with the provisions of RCW 34.05.
+vii) A statement that a party who fails to attend or participate in a hearing or other stage of an adjudicative proceeding may be held in default in accordance with the provisions of RCW 34.05; and

+viii For cases related to Title IX Sexual Harassment and jurisdiction, as defined in EP #15: Per EP #15, the hearing must be held in a venue that allows for separate rooms for complainant and respondent.
+Notice of the hearing will be provided to both the complainant and the respondent and will include a statement that the Respondent is presumed not responsible.

 A copy of the Charging Document shall be attached to the notice of hearing.